Want the perfect workout program?Take Quiz

 If you want to dirty bulk, realize that doesn’t mean you need to stuff your face at every single meal.
 You can just simply create some sort of timetable to allow when you eat a lot and when you really eat a lot.
 For example, you could:

 There’s no single way to do this, but the goal is to just provide some structure so you don’t overdo it every single meal, every single day.
 For example, you could start your dirty bulk by just going all out one day a week and see how your body responds.
 If you need more, add a day.
 Follow this until you find a good balance.
+Also, check out our list of best bulking foods for some inspiration on what foods you should eat (for at least some of your meals).

 Don’t fall victim to dirty bulking.
 Let’s be honest, a lot of guys just use a “dirty bulk” as an excuse to stuff their faces with junk foods and fast food.
 In reality, there are easy ways to get in a lot of calories without having to rely on junk food.
 We’re not saying you can’t eat pizza, but rather it shouldn’t be an intricate part of your diet just to gain weight.